Troy-Qasper/Zurvival-Capstone/README.md

     - Damage (35)
     - Attack Speed (90%)
 ## Getting Started
 The first level introduced (Level 1) is a tutorial level designed to allow players to get used to controls and how many shots it may take to kill a zombie.
 It functions as a normal map, however, after completing 1 wave (killing 1 zombie) you will unlock the next level, though players may use this area to practice.
-After finishing the first round and dying in the practice chamber, players can then return to the main menu and begin Level 2.
-If you are still confused please follow the tutorial video below listed in the [How To Play](#How-To-Play).
+After finishing the first round and dying in the practice chamber, players can return to the main menu and begin Level 2.
+If you are still confused please follow the tutorial video in the [How To Play](#How-To-Play) section.
 ### How To Play:
 [![YouTube](http://i.ytimg.com/vi/WJeUTYuq6S0/hqdefault.jpg)](https://www.youtube.com/watch?v=WJeUTYuq6S0)
 - Move Forward **(W)**